 Heart South Cardiovascular utilizes the most advanced techniques to diagnose and treat diseases of the heart and blood vessels.
-The following services and procedures are integrated in this comprehensive approach:
+The following services and procedures are integrated into this comprehensive approach:

 - Cardiac catheterization with balloon angioplasty and stenting, with a majority of procedures performed via radial access